-\end{lem} To get Lemma \ref{lem:core-hp}, we need some extra effort to find the correct $w_{t}$ and invoke a simple property of sub-Gaussian random vectors (Lemma \ref{lem:subgaussian}).
-The details can be found in Appendix \ref{sec:app-missing-proofs}.
-Compared with prior works, this unified high-probability bound can be applied to various scenarios including general domains and sub-Gaussian noises.
+To get Lemma \ref{lem:core-hp}, we need some extra effort to find the correct $w_{t}$ and invoke a simple property of sub-Gaussian random vectors (Lemma \ref{lem:gaussian}).
+The details can be found in Appendix \ref{sec:proofs}.
+Compared with prior works, this unified high-probability bound can be applied to various scenarios including general domains and sub-Gaussian noise.

-Equipped with Lemma \ref{lem:core-exp} and Lemma \ref{lem:core-hp}, we can prove all theorems provided in Section \ref{sec: algo} by plugging in different step sizes for different cases.
+Equipped with Lemma \ref{lem:core-exp} and Lemma \ref{lem:core-hp}, we can prove all the theorems provided in Section \ref{sec:main-algo} by plugging in different step sizes for different cases.